Lexicon

 AORIGINAL

 Identity formalized as structure-preserving bijection with explicit proof.
 Two objects are isomorphic when maps exist between them that compose to identities in both directions.
 The witness is the pair of maps plus the proof that they compose correctly.
-Without the witness, isomorphism is merely claimed; with it, the claim can be checked, challenged, and composed with other claims.
-The anchor establishes that identity in the Third Mode is never bare assertion — it is always backed by evidence of structural correspondence.
+Without the witness, isomorphism is merely claimed; with it, the claim is checkable by any party who can inspect the maps.
+The witness makes identity auditable — not a matter of assertion but of demonstrated correspondence.

 J